 In Romford District in 1921.
-Transferred to newly-formed Upminster District (later Hornchurch District) in 1933.
+Transferred to newly-formed Upminster District (later Hornchurch District) in 1933 still operating 2021.

 2nd UPMINSTER

 Part of Romford District in 1926, when they took part in Romford District Sports.
 Transferred to Upminster District in 1933.